-Everyone has their favourite summer music and Once Around The World is an album I always turn to around this time of year.
+Everyone has their favourite summer music and the brilliant Once Around The World is an album I always turn to at this time of year.

-This is the record I was really waiting for as a music-mad 15-year-old.
+As a music-mad 15-year-old, this was the album I was really waiting for.
 I had recently become slightly obsessed by their debut The Big Lad In The Windmill and couldn’t wait to hear what the talented Cumbrian four-piece would come up with next.
-For some reason, I didn’t buy OATW on its first day of release, but my schoolmate Jem Godfrey did.
-I would badger him for details in the playground.
-Me: ‘Are there any instrumentals on it?’
-Jem: ‘No.’ Me: ‘What’s it like then?’
-Jem: ‘It’s bloody brilliant, just get it!’

 In 1988, the world didn’t need a dose of beautifully-recorded, full-on prog lunacy, but they got it anyway and the UK music scene was all the better for it.
 There were murmurs of a ‘prog revival’ at the time but It Bites (and to a certain extent Marillion) were streets ahead of the pack because they blended superb musicianship with great hooks and catchy songs.

-‘Plastic Dreamer’ fits an unbelievable amount of material into its four minutes, including a vocal harmony section that would make Roy Thomas Baker drool, a stunning guitar solo from Dunnery, some spooky Alice In Wonderland atmospherics and preposterous fantasy lyrics that would have Syd Barrett turning in his grave.
-They repeat the trick on ‘Hunting The Whale’ and make good use of the Manor swimming pool in the process.
+‘Plastic Dreamer’ fits an unbelievable amount of material into its four minutes, including a vocal harmony section that would make Roy Thomas Baker drool, a stunning guitar solo from Dunnery, some spooky Alice In Wonderland atmospherics and preposterous lyrics (very much inspired by Peter Gabriel’s Genesis output).

-They could play all this stuff live too, and with great elan (they played the whole of OATW at a fantastic gig at the much-missed London Astoria, and I also caught them in early ’88 at Brunel University).
+They could play all this stuff live too, and with great elan (they played the whole of OATW at the much-missed London Astoria circa May 1988, and I also caught them a few months before that at Brunel University).
 Their range and ability was simply stunning.

 John Beck’s keyboard textures have possibly dated a bit in comparison with what, say, Trevor Horn and David Sylvian were doing with synths at the time (though his voicings and arrangement ideas are always inventive), but people often forget what an amazing rhythm section (Dick Nolan on bass, Bob Dalton on drums) It Bites had.

-Though It Bites were turning into a very popular live draw throughout Europe, the album stalled at 43 in the UK chart.
-But OATW is gaining fans as the years go by.
-The lads took a much heavier direction after this, but OATW is the standout in their short but excellent career and shows off a great band at its peak (I took one mark off for ‘Yellow Christian’, the only track I could care less about…).
+Though It Bites were turning into a very popular live draw throughout Europe, the album stalled at #43 in the UK – a big surprise and disappointment to the band.
+The lads’ music subsequently took a heavier direction, but OATW is the standout in their short but excellent career, showing off a brilliant band at its peak.